It rusted metal and softened wood, and it made life miserable. And it just kept falling.

-I had been in Vietnam for a week and in the red clay dust of Pleiku for two days when I met him.
+I had been in Vietnam for a week, and in the red clay dust of Pleiku for two days, when I met him.
 I was assigned to a bunker with McCarthy, a short American Indian who reminded me of the profile etched into an old nickel.
-He was given the order to "keep him alive," by the platoon Sergeant, an old man of thirty-five with a mature calm that seemed out of place here.
+He was given the order to 'keep him alive' by the platoon Sergeant, an old man of thirty-five with a mature calm that seemed out of place here.
 As I watched the sergeant walk away from our bunker and disappear into the black night, I wondered what it would be like to be thirty-five.

-My first night at the bunker was noisy.
-The exploding rocket shook the ground and lit up the sky behind us.
+My first night at the bunker was a noisy one..
+The exploding rockets shook the ground and lit up the sky behind us.
 McCarthy ran for cover with a fistful of my shirt in his hand, pulling me along.

 "Come on new guy," he yelled.
 "Those are in-coming."
-Another blast rumbled nearby and I knew what he was talking about.
+Another blast rumbled nearby and I suddenly knew what he was talking about.
 As we peered over the low sand bag wall of the bunker, small eruptions of dirt began to plume around us.
-McCarthy shouted instructions, his voice urgent but controlled.
+McCarthy turned to me and shouted instructions, his voice urgent but controlled.

-"Watch the left flank, don't let anything in."
-He spoke quickly, stress pulled at his face.
+"Watch the left flank, and don't let anything through the wire."
+He spoke quickly, stress pulling at his face.
 Without another word he twisted right and I heard the staccato sounds of his shooting before I realized what he was doing.
-My own shooting was frantic, quick and scattered, the invisible bullets silent to my ears.
+I turned and began firing frantically, the bullets invisible as they scattered through the perimeter wire.

-What seemed like an eternity later, the blur of noise, smoke and frenzied radio chatter subsided long before my accelerated heart beat did.
+What seemed like an eternity later, the blur of noise, smoke and frenzied radio chatter subsided, but it took much longer for my accelerated heart rate to return to normal.
 A fog of gunpowder hung in the air and stung my nose.
 No sound, except the ringing in my ears, reached me.

 "You did good, new guy," he said.
-"That your first time?"
-With a shaky hand McCarthy passed me a lit cigarette.
+With a shaky hand, he passed me a lit cigarette.
 With a shaky hand I smoked my first one.

 "Long?" he chuckled.
 "That was only a couple of minutes, three tops."
 His eyes narrowed.
 "You okay?"